 - Anything containing my own name – I know what my name is and spammers know how to use mailmerge now, so it just makes you look like one

-You don’t need to dance around the fact that you’re requesting an interview: I’m used to it.
-In fact, I have filters set up in gmail to ensure that emails containing interview, journalist, media request always get flagged as media, but you might be surprised at how often they don’t get tripped — especially in second emails from journalists I’ve previously talked with, since those don’t contain “Hi, I’m a journalist working on…”.
+You don’t need to dance around the fact that you’re requesting an interview or looking for consulting services: I’m used to it.
+In fact, I have filters set up in gmail to label emails by topic (for example, emails containing interview, journalist, media request always get flagged as media), but you might be surprised at how often they don’t get tripped — especially in second emails from journalists I’ve previously talked with, since those don’t contain “Hi, I’m a journalist working on…”.
 Even if I know you already, summarizing your entire query in your subject line is still best practices for time-sensitive requests.

 Editors and radio producers, keep doing what you’re doing, your subject lines are generally excellent.
-Newish writers, this guide is for you.
-Your other sources will also appreciate it.
+People who are new to cold email, this guide is for you.
+Your other correspondents will also appreciate it.